vippsas/vipps-ecom-api/vipps-ecom-api.md

 You do not have to make any changes other than to specify `"paymentType": "eComm Express Payment"`.

-To get the new express checkout flow: Specify this in addition:
+To get the new express checkout flow: Specify this in addition, in the `transaction` object:

 `"useExplicitCheckoutFlow": true`